 We have been lending a hand to farmers for over 200 years

-More than two centuries ago Achmea began as farmers supporting farmers and their commitment to a mutual approach to farm insurance remains alive and well today.
+More than two centuries ago Achmea began as a group of Dutch farmers supporting neighboring farmers.
+Their commitment to a mutual approach to farm insurance remains alive and well today.

 These farmers have made the switch to Achmea.
-Hear from our clients firsthand about their claims experience with us.
+In our significant claims stories, our clients share what happened.

 Dairy farmer – Paul Weir